zach-betz-hln/mre-reduce-playground/README.md

 ## Benchmarks

+Each variant does the same thing: it maps 300k rows to an object.

+Notice how `withReduceSpreadAccumulator` takes _way_ longer than the other variants.

+Ran on a 2021 MacBook Pro Apple M1 Max.
+Your results may vary.

 ```
 withForOf: 17.737ms
 withFilterAndMapAndFromEntries: 15.524ms
 withReduceMutateAccumulator: 8.428ms
 withReduceSpreadAccumulator: 31.500s
 ```

-Notice how `withReduceSpreadAccumulator` takes _way_ longer than the other variants.

-Ran on a 2021 MacBook Pro Apple M1 Max.
-Your results may vary.